-- Underestimated need for utilization of fixed cost resources.
+- Underestimated need for utilization of fixed cost resources

-= (Units manufactured) * (Labor hours per unit ) * (Labor cost per hour)
+= (Units manufactured) * (Labor hours / unit ) * (Labor cost / hr)

 = Forecast labor cost * 105% * 90% * 116%

 = $690,000 * 105% * 90% * 116%

 - The positive variance in units is not a bad result.
-On the contrary, the higher unit count is probably associated with increased sales revenues and profits.
+On the contrary, the higher unit count is probably due to greater sales revenues and profits.

 - Unit volume forecasts are now higher for the next quarters.
 Leaders may now consider additional hiring, to complete work without extensive labor overtime.